 Straddling the River Duoro, the arching iron Dom Luís I bridge dominates Porto’s waterfront.
 Porto is known as the ‘city of bridges’ and this is one of six linking it to the Vila Nova de Gaia on the opposite bank, where many port lodges are based.
 The Dom Luís bridge is an imposing sight, whether you’re looking at it or looking out from the top of its 45-metre-high arch.
 It was built by Téophile Seyrig, business partner of France’s Gustav Eiffel, who’d already worked with him on the similar-looking Maria Pia Bridge in Porto – Eiffel’s last project before his Tower.

 The bridge stretches over 170 metres between the river banks and was the longest arch bridge in the world when it opened in 1886.
-Today the lower level is used by cars and the upper one by the metro and pedestrians soaking up the views across Porto and Gaia.
-From the top of the bridge you get a bird’s-eye view down onto the Ribeira’s maze of streets and colourful buildings, and I couldn’t wait to get down there to explore.
+Today the lower level is used by cars and the upper one is used by the metro trains and pedestrians soaking up the views across Porto and Gaia.
+From the top of the bridge you get a bird’s-eye view down onto the Ribeira with its maze of streets and colourful red-roofed buildings, and I couldn’t wait to get down there to explore it.

 Near the base of the bridge you can see the Alminhas da Ponte, a shrine to people killed in the Bridge of Boats tragedy.
 Before the Dom Luís bridge was built, the only way you could cross the Duoro was on a makeshift pontoon made up of 20 boats tied together – known as the Ponte das Barcas or Bridge of Boats.
 You can still see some of the old bridge’s pillars near the Dom Luís bridge.
 But when the city was attacked during the Peninsula Wars in 1809, the crush of people trying to escape sunk the boats and up to 4000 people were drowned.